SchwabischesBauernbrot/Bebop-PS2-English/README.md

 | COWBOY_BEBOP_PS2_PATCHER_ENGLISH_1.0.0.zip<br/>a392778444168c9428fbc9ba35eb11ae8bcc8d70 | 7.03 MB  | [💾 See releases](https://github.com/SONICMAN69/Bebop-PS2-English/releases)|
 | COWBOY_BEBOP_PS2_ENGLISH_PATCHED_1.0.0.iso<br/>966e76a618608c9b84bfaf9756974fc91ef99d5d | 2.18 GB | Generate this file using our patcher.                                        |

-The patcher works on Windows and Linux.
+The patcher works on Windows, Linux, and Mac.

 ### How to use the patcher easily